Close Menu

 According to a new report, published on the Hubble telescope website on Thursday, all five planets qualify for the necessary conditions to allow for liquid water.

-It is, however, unlikely that the two planets in closest orbit around the star would have water.
+It is, however, unlikely that the two planets in the closest orbit around the star would have water.
 They would probably have lost as much water as 20 times the amount of water found in Earth’s oceans during the eight billion years that the planets have been in existence.

 The others, on the other hand, could still have oceans on their surfaces, according to the international team of astronomers led by the Swiss astronomer Vincent Bourrier.